 In August 2016, we entered into a research and collaboration agreement with Lund University and Johan Richter, M.D., Ph.D. under which Dr. Richter granted to us an exclusive, perpetual, sublicensable, worldwide license to certain intellectual property rights of Dr. Richter relating to lentiviral-mediated gene transfer to treat IMO.
-In exchange for the license, we are obligated to make an upfront payment, certain clinical and commercial milestone payments, royalty payments (on net sales of products covered by a valid claim within the licensed intellectual property) and sublicense revenue payments to Dr. Richter.
+In exchange for the license, we are obligated to make an up-front payment, certain clinical and commercial milestone payments, royalty payments (on net sales of products covered by a valid claim within the licensed intellectual property) and sublicense revenue payments to Dr. Richter.
 Under the terms of the agreement, Lund University and Dr. Richter are obligated to perform contract research for us regarding the use of lentiviral-mediated gene transfer to treat IMO.
 Intellectual property resulting from the contract research created by Dr. Richter is included in the license described above and also subject to an option for us to purchase ownership of such rights.
 Intellectual property created by Lund University in conducting such research is non-exclusively licensed to us for non-commercial use and also subject to an option for us to purchase or license such intellectual property under commercially reasonable terms.
 We are obligated to pay for the contract research according to an agreed budget in quarterly installments in advance.

-As consideration for an option to acquire rights from Lund University on commercially reasonable terms and conditions, we paid Lund University an upfront license fee of $\{0.02 \text{ million}\}$ (approximately $\{0.02 \text{ million}\}$ ), which was expensed as R&D costs.
-We are obligated to make aggregate milestone payments of up to $\{0.1 \text{ million}\}$ (approximately $\{0.1 \text{ million}\}$ ) to Lund University and Dr. Richter upon the achievement of specified development and regulatory milestones.
+As consideration for an option to acquire rights from Lund University on commercially reasonable terms and conditions, we paid Lund University an upfront license fee of 60.02 million (approximately 0.02 million), which was expensed as R&D costs.
+We are obligated to make aggregate milestone payments of up to 0.02 million (approximately 0.02 million) to Lund University and Dr. Richter upon the achievement of specified development and regulatory milestones.
 With respect to any commercialized products covered by the Lund University agreement, we are obligated to pay a low single digit percentage royalty on net sales, subject to specified adjustments, by us or our sublicensees or affiliates.
-In the event that we enter into a sublicense agreement with a sublicensee, we will be obligated to pay a portion of any consideration received from such sublicensees in specified circumstances.
+If we enter into a sublicense agreement with a sublicensee, we will be obligated to pay a portion of any consideration received from such sublicensees in specified circumstances.